Finding out what may be hiding in your genes can be life-changing.

 There also is the risk of insurance discrimination if the test does determine high cancer risk.
 Although the Genetics Information Nondiscrimination Act and the Affordable Care Act offer some protection against this, the rules don’t apply to all insurance types, such as life insurance.

-What are they testing for?
+What are genetic tests testing for?

 More than 50 hereditary cancer syndromes — caused by gene abnormalities/mutations — have been identified, according to the NCI.
 And there are now tests for most of those.